+On mainland Australia, the best destination to observe southern lights is the state of Victoria, in the southeastern part of the continent.
+Victoria's 1,200-mile coast provides plenty of beautiful spots to watch the nature's show over the Bass Strait.
+Choose one of the idyllic seaside towns along the Great Ocean Road like Anglesea and Aireys Inlet, which have relatively low light pollution.
 If you are looking for locations closer to Melbourne, try Cape Schanck, which is about a 1.5-hour drive from Victoria's capital.
 Cape Schanck is the southernmost tip of the Mornington Peninsula and a perfect location for long walks and picnics.
-You can stay at the nearby town of Flinders, which is a popular scuba diving spot with a long pier.
-Another option is to observe Aurora australis over the Bass Strait, separating Australia from Tasmania.
-It is one of the best spots on the continent.
+You can stay in the nearby town of Flinders, a popular scuba diving spot with a long pier.
+There are also several inland spots across Victoria where the aurora lights can be seen, but coastal areas are better as they enjoy unobstructed views over the Bass Strait.